ishan00/ishantarunesh.com/_posts/2023-07-23-favourite-quotes.md

 *Always go too far, because that's where you'll find the truth.*<br>
 — Albert Camus

+*Learn to value yourself, which means: fight for your happiness.*<br>
+— Ayn Rand

 *No matter what their delusions are, parents do not really know their children*<br>
 — Unknown

+*I keep on making what I can't do yet in order to learn to be able to do it*<br>
+— Van Gogh

+*What I want and set as my goal is damned difficult, and yet I don't believe I'm aiming too high*<br>
+— Van Gogh

+*I feel a power in me that I must develop, a fire that I may not put out but must fan, although I don't know to what outcome it will lead me.*<br>
+— Van Gogh

+*What I advise you to do is, not to be unhappy before the crisis comes*<br>
+— Seneca

 *What horrifies me most is the idea of being useless; well-educated, brilliantly promising, and fading out into an indifferent middle age*<br>
 — Sylvia Plath